juristr/fabiangosebrink.github.io/__output/2016-05-16-how-you-can-organise-gulp-in-your-applications/2016-05-16-how-you-can-organise-gulp-in-your-applications.md

 But that also means, that the task seen above is moving to the `web.js` file.

-How do I build up the &#8220;architecture&#8221; for my gulp-tasks now?
+How do I build up the "architecture" for my gulp-tasks now?

 ## Manage your tasks